omundy/dig245-critical-web-design/topics-development-environment.md

 ## Slack

-- Class communication will happen via [Slack](https://slack.com/)
+- Class communication will happen via [Slack](https://slack.com/).
+- Watch for an invitation to join the class Slack.
-- Download the desktop and mobile app and enable notifications.
-You will receive an invitation to join the class Slack.
+- [Download](https://slack.com/download) the desktop and mobile app and enable notifications.
+I do.